Dragory/modmailbot-community-resources/GCP Guide.md

 Want to host your modmail bot for free?
 Don’t want to be ridiculed for using Heroku, Glitch or repl.it?
 This guide will take you through how to get the bot running on Google Cloud.
 **DISCLAIMER: I am not responsible for any charges that you face due to you digressing from the guide.**

-**Recommended: Configure from the host to save time and to minimise errors** If you know your way a little bit around Linux and want to just download and configure the bot remotely, you can use the Terminal instructions found [here](https://github.com/mesub7/modmailbot-community-resources/blob/master/GCP%20guide%20V1.2.1.md#terminal).
+**Highly recommended: Configure from the host to save time and to minimise errors** If you know your way a little bit around Linux and want to just download and configure the bot remotely, you can use the Terminal instructions found [here](https://github.com/mesub7/modmailbot-community-resources/blob/master/#terminal).
 It's quicker but can be confusing if you're new to server administration as there is no graphical interface (buttons to press).

 Due to the multiple services/applications that we are using, this guide may be outdated.
 If this is the case then please let me know here or in the discord server.
 I am aware that there are a few alternative methods to this.
 If you know what you are doing, then by all means use part of this guide and your own method.
 Just note that if you do this, I can’t really provide support as your method may be the reason it is not working.